+≈ Spurs

-≈ Spurs ≈ On-Ramps
+≈ On-Ramps These components and the proj

 These components and the projects that comprise them are described on the following pages.
 The network builds upon the existing walking and bicycling facilities that have already been developed and the comprehensive active transportation planning that has previously been conducted within the county.
 The network is designed to connect Elkhart County communities, close gaps in the existing system, and provide a high-comfort and low-stress network that appeals to broad range of users.